Turkish medics call for tougher measures as COVID-19 surges | Health

 Turkish medics call for tougher measures as COVID-19 surges

-Turkey's top medical group called on the government on Friday to reverse its course and tighten COVID-19 restrictions amid a surge in infections, including by imposing curbs on social mobility and contact.
+Turkey's top medical group called on the government on Friday to reverse its course and tighten COVID-19 restrictions as new infections surge, including by imposing curbs on social mobility and contact.

 Daily infections and deaths have spiked over the past month after Ankara announced a period of gradual return to normal life.
 Turkey recorded 29,081 new cases on Friday, just below this year's highest number.
 Health Minister Fahrettin Koca said on Thursday the pandemic would be under control by late May or June, adding that citizens must wear masks and practice social distancing.